-Do not use the O\DIRECT flag of the open() system call for the mirror partition device (/dev/NMPx) of a mirror or hybrid disk resource.
+Do not use the O\DIRECT flag of the open() system call for mirror or hybrid disk resources.
 Examples include the Oracle parameter filesystemio\options = setall.

-Do not specify the O\DIRECT mode of the disk monitor resource for the mirror partition device (/dev/NMPx) of a mirror or hybrid disk resource.
+Do not specify the disk monitor O\DIRECT mode for mirror or hybrid disk resources.